 - 2 years after the first flight

-- Every 2 years after that, or sooner if prescribed by the UP checking facility during the last check
+- Every two years after that, or sooner if prescribed by the UP checking facility during the last check

 - After 150 hours of flying

 - After 100 flights

 These limits have been set by the German Free Flight Federation (DHV) and make no less sense for wings flown outside of Germany/Austria.
 Contact your local dealer for information about the nearest UP approved checking facility.
+We will happily service the glider more often, if you feel that it is necessary.